Ismaël Bennacer: International career

 2017 to replace Saphir Taïder, who suffered an injury in training.

 At the 2019 Africa Cup of Nations, Bennacer helped Algeria to their first title in 29 years, finishing the competition as the joint-top assist provider, alongside Franck Kessié, with three assists, including one for Baghdad Bounedjah's match-winning goal against Senegal in the final on 19 July.
 He was later voted both the "Best Young Player" and the "Best Player" of the tournament.

 In December 2023, he was named in Algeria's squad for the 2023 Africa Cup of Nations.

 Style of play

-A dynamic, tenacious, energetic, diminutive, and versatile left-footed player, Bennacer is capable of playing in several midfield roles, and has been used as a deep-lying playmaker in a holding role in midfield, as an attacking midfielder, or as a central offensive-minded midfielder, known as the mezzala role in Italian football.
+Known as a dynamic and versatile left-footed player, Bennacer is capable of playing in several midfield roles, and has been used as a deep-lying playmaker in a holding role in midfield, as an attacking midfielder, or as a central offensive-minded midfielder, known as the mezzala role in Italian football.
 His main characteristics are his speed, vision, intelligence, composure, dribbling skills, passing, and technique; he is also known for his ability to transition from defence into attack.